 02.Cupboards and drawers

-If you decide you do need a safety device to secure a cupboard, door or other area, here’s what to look for.
-With all these, the key requirement is that it’s too hard for your toddler to operate but easy for you.
+If you need a safety device to secure a cupboard, door or other area, choose one that’s too hard for your toddler to operate but easy for you.
 As far as possible, don’t let your child see how to operate the lock; they’ll learn faster than you think!

 Two brands dominate this market: Safety 1st and Dreambaby.
 Another brand, Perma, can be found in Bunnings.

-We aren't recommending any particular brands or models, since all of them are potentially useful in the right circumstances.
-A device that is ineffective on one cupboard may work well elsewhere.
-One child may figure out how to overcome a given lock, while another child can't.
-You need to choose devices to suit your particular needs.
+We don’t recommend any particular brands or models, since all of them are potentially useful in the right circumstances.
+A device that’s ineffective on one cupboard may work well elsewhere.
+One child may figure out how to overcome a given lock, while another can’t.
+Choose devices to suit your needs.